any-tdf/stdf/doc/components/rate/guide_en.md

 ## Special attention

-When custom content is needed, it can be achieved by passing in Slots.
+When custom content is needed, it can be achieved by passing in Snippet.
 At this time, **be sure to pass in the width and height of the custom content**.